Aleida Núñez’s romance has brought out the worst in people

 This “news” had already spread through the media dedicated to entertainment and entertainment since December, when Núñez went on a trip with her new partner and showed the luxuries she enjoyed through her Instagram account, but never to the person who had accompanied her.
 This caused insight and, while many questioned the actress about why she “hid it”, Bubba Saulsbury happily posted his photos with her.

 Without scruples, there was speculation about the reasons why Núñez hid their relationship and photos of both were spread.
-Now, when the famous actress and singer celebrated her birthday, she received the media to answer her questions. “… At no time did I upload any publication because I think we should go step by step, but there is nothing to hide, he is single, I am too, nothing happens,” was one of his responses.
+Now, when the famous actress and singer was celebrating her birthday, she received the media to answer her questions. “… At no time did I upload any publication because I think we should go step by step, but there is nothing to hide, he is single, I am too, nothing happens,” was one of her responses.

 physical question